albseb511/html-test/README.md

 ### coding

-create an html page with  the following
+create an html page with  the following:

+use src/index.html to make modifications for this

 - h3 tag with Counter as heading
 - two buttons with id add, reduce with text ADD, REDUCE respectively